Dream Isaiah Saw

 "The Dream Isaiah Saw" is a contemporary classical choral Christmas song, commissioned by the Bach Choir of Pittsburgh and composed in 2001 by Glenn L. Rudolph to the lyrics of Thomas H. Troeger's 1994 hymn "Lions and Oxen Will Feed in the Hay."
 It has become a holiday favorite.
-The hymn has become a signature piece of the Washington Chorus and has been performed at John F. Kennedy Center for the Performance Arts.
+The hymn has become a signature piece of The Washington Chorus and is performed annually at the John F. Kennedy Center for the Performance Arts.
 The song has been independently released by many symphonic and college choirs.
 It is regularly performed by symphonic, college, church, and school choirs during Advent.